 Bijal joined nfpResearch in January 2014 and now oversees all of nfpResearch’s general public audience research including the Charity Awareness Monitor.
 She has worked with a number of clients across the UK and Ireland on understanding brand perceptions and engagement among target audiences.
 Bijal also works on bespoke and social investment reports.
 These have included donor segmentations and trends in trust, volunteering and fundraising.

 Bijal graduated from the University of Edinburgh in 2013 with a degree in Geography.
 She has been volunteering as a Girl Guide Leader since 2008 and is a trained workshop facilitator.
 One of her roles involves designing gender equality leadership workshops for girls and young women.
 These workshops run globally and discuss the issues girls care about and how they can become leaders for change in their own communities.

-Eva joined nfpResearch in December 2020 and primarily works with the Public Audiences team, providing research and general administrative support.
+Eva joined nfpResearch in December 2020 and primarily works with the Public Audiences team.

 Before joining the nfpResearch team Eva graduated from the University of Warwick with a degree in French and Linguistics, during which she spent a year in France teaching English as a second language.
 At the end of her studies, she completed an internship with a market research agency working in the Young Family sector.

 Eva has volunteered for many years with Girlguiding UK and is passionate about supporting a local sustainability driven community-owned society.
 In her spare time Eva has taken up illustration and she performed regularly (before the pandemic!) with her band in their local area.